-- □ Driver's reliable working temperature should be <70°C(158°F), and motor working temperature should be <80°C(176°F); - It is recommended to use automatic idle-current mode, namely current automatically reduce to 60% when motor stops, so as to reduce driver heating and motor heating; - ☐ It is recommended to mount the driver vertically to maximize heat sink area.
+- Drive's reliable working temperature should be < 70°C(158°F), and motor working temperature should be < 80°C(176°F); - It is recommended to use automatic idle-current mode, namely current automatically reduce to 60% when motor stops, so as to reduce Drive heating and motor heating; - The Drive must be mounted vertically to maximize heat sink area as shown in the following picture.
 Use forced cooling method to cool the system if necessary.